lpic2book/src/docs/lpic2.208.1.md

 scripts that serve as a wrapper for `httpd`.
 These scripts should take care of passing required flags to `httpd`.
 The behaviour of the server is configured by setting various options called `directives`.
 These `directives` are declared in configuration files.
-ApacheApache2 configuration files The location of configuration files and how they are organized varies.
+The location of configuration files and how they are organized varies.
 Red Hat and similar distributions have their configuration files in the `/etc/httpd/conf` directory.
 Other locations which are or have been used are `/etc/apache/config`, `/etc/httpd/config` and `/etc/apache2`.